KeisGSmit/5IngredientFoods/README.md

 - A non-functional requirement I am seeing is scalability
     - I will have to move to a better, larger server if the traffic gets too big
-        - this means setting up new environment variables which can be done but will definitely cost money
+        - This means setting up new environment variables which can be done but will definitely cost money

 ## Structure Plane
 ### Concerns

 - The following diagram displays how I plan to organize the functionality & content of the site and how a user might navigate through the site intuitively

 ![Structure plane](Readme_sourceFiles/Structure_plane.png)

 - The user will start at the landing page
-- At the top will be a nav bar with 5 sections: Share, Find, About, appliances and Home
+- At the top will be a nav bar with 5 sections: Share, Find, About, Appliances and Home
     - "Share" will be a submission form - only available to registered users
     - "Find" will be a gallery/catalogue with a filter that uses advanced routing to direct a user to an individual recipe, where the user who created the recipe can edit or delete a recipe
     - "About" will give a bit more information on the project's background
     - "Appliances" will be a gallery of appliances from a collection that links a user to the official site of that appliance
     - "Home" will take a user to the landing page

 - The plan is to have a linear hyperlinked structure that is simple enough for users to navigate through but complex enough to include a lot of information

 ### Interaction design